andrew-lim/html5-raycast/README.md

 - **Unit circle coordinates** are now used for the player's rotation.
 So turning left counterclockwise is a positive angle.
 - **Walls and tiles now use fixed game units**.
-The player's position in a tile is no longer a floating point value between 0 to 1, but an integer between 0 to 128.
-In the original Wolfenstein 3D game a wall was apparently 8 feet and 1 foot was 16 game units.
+The player's position in a tile is no longer a floating point value between 0 to 1, but an integer between 0 to 1280.
+A higher integer value seems to prevent tearing between adjacent walls.
 - **Horizontal walls** now use a **darker texture**.
 - **Texture mapped** floor and ceiling.

 ## Building

 There is no build step but you will need a HTTP webserver like [nginx](https://nginx.org/) to run and test locally.
-If you try to load the .htm file directly with a browser you'll like encounter an error like "The canvas has been tainted by cross-origin data."
+If you try to load the .htm file directly with the `file://` protocol you'll probably encounter an error like "The canvas has been tainted by cross-origin data."

 ## Other links
 - [F. Permadi's Raycasting Tutorial](https://permadi.com/1996/05/ray-casting-tutorial-7/).
 The raycast math used in this demo is closely based on this tutorial.